The Basic Steps of a Nonprofit Merger

 Depending on the state, there are slightly different processes and terms for the final step.
 The goal of the last step is to legally merge the entities, often by filing with the Secretary of State to approve the merger.

 Though this is a basic step-by-step, we’re here to help guide your nonprofit through the merger process from start to finish.
-If you’d like help with any part of the merger process, reach out to our attorneys who have experience with nonprofit mergers and would be happy to help.
+If you’d like help with any part of the merger process, reach out.
+Our attorneys have experience with nonprofit mergers and would be happy to help.